ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 - Click `GET /api/books` to open it.
 Then, click `Try it out` button and, finally, click `Execute` button.

-  It will return a http status code `200` and an empty list or a list with some books if you've already added them
+  It will return a HTTP status code `200` and an empty list or a list with some books if you've already added them.

 - Now, let's try to call a secured endpoint without authentication.
 Click `POST /api/books` to open it.
 Then, click `Try it out` button (you can use the default values) and, finally, click `Execute` button.

-  It will return
+  It will return:
   ```
   Code: 401
   Details: Error: response status is 401